Pat Rakes | Co-Director | email@example.com

 J.R. has been studying rare and imperiled fishes in the southeastern U.S. for more than 35 years.
 J.R. and his wife Peggy moved to Knoxville in 1981 to pursue graduate degrees in Zoology at the University of Tennessee under the direction of the famed Dr. David Etnier.
 There J.R. and Peggy raised their family while both continued interests in rare fish, and established their own approaches for furthering aquatic conservation.
-Following graduate school, CFI was formally established in 1986, and later incorporated as a non-profit organization in 1992.
-Peggy is now Deputy Field Supervisor with the U. S. Fish and Wildlife Service for the Cookeville, TN office.
+Following graduate school, CFI was formally established in 1986 and later incorporated as a non-profit organization in 1992.
+Peggy is recently retired from the position of Deputy Field Supervisor with the U. S. Fish and Wildlife Service for the Cookeville, TN office.

 Crystal plays a dual role at Conservation Fisheries as the Facility Manager and Field Coordinator.
 Crystal completed her undergraduate degree at University of Tennessee, Knoxville, earning a BS degree in Ecology and Evolutionary Biology with a second major in Psychology.
 In 2013 she completed her Masters degree through the University of West Virgina, while still working at CFI.
 Her graduate work consisted of a comparative study of the early life histories of three darters in the Etheostoma maculatum species complex as well as describing the life history of the diamond darter, Crystallaria cincotta.